crccheck/kinesis-streams/README.md

 There once was a [Kinesis readable stream][kinesis-console-consumer] without a home, and a Kinesis writable stream without a home, so now they're roommates.

+NOTE: Kinesis was a bad idea, and we're switching to Kafka.
+So I won't be using my own library for much longer.

 Installing
 ----------